 We offer walk-in procedures and scheduled procedures.

 We are located in the Outpatient Plaza at Rapides Regional Medical Center.
-Our hours are 6:00 a.m. to 5:00 p.m., Monday through Friday.
-For information or to schedule an appointment, call (318) 769-3777.
+Our hours are 7:00am to 5:00pm, Monday through Friday.
+All scheduled exams, X-rays and EKG will be offered during those hours.
+Laboratory services will be offered from 7:00am to 4:30pm

 Laboratory tests may include a blood sample, urine sample or sample tissue.
 Once the samples are analyzed in the lab, results are sent to your physician who will tell you if those samples fall within normal ranges.